 What to Do

-Although August is not an ideal month for many outdoor adventure activities, you can still enjoy cultural activities in the cities and towns.
+Although August isn't an ideal month for many outdoor adventure activities, you can still enjoy cultural activities in the cities and towns.
 Kathmandu, Pokhara, and Bandipur offer temples, museums, bars and restaurants, shops, and lovely accommodation options.

 Traditional Nepali festivals (whether Hindu or Buddhist) usually follow a lunar calendar.
 This means that some festivals that fall in August one year may be in July or September the next.
 Some festivals that often fall in August are:

-Krishna Janmashtami, or Krishna's birthday, which is celebrated with special flair at Patan Durbar Square.
+Krishna Janmashtami, Nationwide.
+A Hindu festival honoring Krishna's birthday is celebrated with special flair at Patan Durbar Square in Kathmandu.

-Kathmandu Valley.
+Kathmandu Valley - 6 Days.
 The Kathmandu Valley offers unique things to do at any time of year, and in six days, you can see many of the highlights.
-Check out markets, temples and cultural sites that make this region famous.
+Check out markets, temples, and cultural sites that make this region famous.

-Upper Mustang Trek.
+Upper Mustang Trek - 15 Days.
 Complete a trek in the mysterious world of the old Buddhist kingdom of Mustang.
 This moderate, lesser-known trek passes through one of the driest regions of Nepal and provides spectacular mountain scenery.

 More Helpful Information